Medical Education Conference Planned by Wheeling Hospital Family Medicine Residency and Area Advanced Practice Nurses

 This year’s medical education conference offers all physicians, physician assistants, residents, NPs, nurses and students an opportunity to network with other professionals and listen to the newest evidenced-based practice issues.
-They also can earn up to 16 CMEs or CEUs, as well as up to 6 pharmacology CEUs for nurses.
-Included will be the Drug Diversion and Veterans Health Care, which is required for nursing license renewal.
-Approval is pending by the West Virginia Board of Medicine and the West Virginia Board of Osteopathic Medicine to meet the requirement for Best Prescribing of Controlled Substances and Drug Diversion required for West Virginia medical license renewal.
+They also can earn up to 16 CMEs or CEUs.

-The event will feature more than 40 speakers addressing a wide variety of topics to the entire gathering and in numerous break-out sessions and labs.
+The event will feature nearly 20s speakers addressing a wide variety of topics to the entire gathering and in numerous break-out sessions and a suture lab.
 Topics are subject to change.

 Among the nearly 35 topics on the agenda are: